submer-crypto/hawkbit-extensions/hawkbit-extended-runtimes/hawkbit-update-server-azure/README.md

 az group create --name $resourcegroup_name --location "westeurope"
 ```

 With the next command we will use the provided [Azure Resource Manager (ARM)](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview) templates to setup the AKS cluster.
+The `uniqueSolutionPrefix` parameter will be used to generate names for the resources and the domain name, e.g. choosing `myprefix` will result in a domain name like `myprefixhawkbit`.
 This might take a while.
 So maybe time to try out this meditation thing :smile:

 ```bash
 cd deployment